Bessie Coleman and the women pilots history shouldn't forget

 Queen B: Bessie Coleman

 Bessie Coleman set her sights high when she left rural Texas in her 20s.
 She moved to Chicago and worked as a manicurist, but it was her brothers' stories from from World War I that piqued her interest in flying.
 They'd make jokes about about how French women were better than African-American women because they could fly.
-Those taunts became inspiration, but flight schools in the US denied her entry because of her race and gender, according the Smithsonian.
+Those taunts became inspiration, but flight schools in the US denied her entry because of her race and gender, according to the Smithsonian.

 Very few American women of any race had pilot's licenses by 1918, but those who did were often white and rich.
 Undeterred, she learned French and moved to Paris.
 In 1921, Coleman became the first female pilot of African-American and Native-American descent.